billyBillLiu/WeCardWiki-CI103-Project-/Activity-Report-for-Zhixian-Li.md

+February 28th - March 6th, 2023

+Issues: Coding with VSCode and Flutter is still difficult to get into, will need to learn more about how to code functions into the app.

+Activity Report

+Create add icon at the bottom of the screen - moved to Review \
+30 minutes \
+I created a button on the bottom of the screen that resembles an add button, this is mainly for adding new cards.
+While there is no functionality, this needs to be reviewed in terms of its design. \
+March
+March 4th, 2023 at 6:15 PM moved to In-Progress, 6:45 PM moved to Review

+Signed by \
+_Zhixian Li_

 February 21st - February 27th, 2023

 Issues: Still need to download android emulator to visualize what we are currently working with.